Addressing vista woes, refining a classic

 The Adobe Photoshop CS6 update aimed to rectify compatibility issues with Windows Vista, a significant concern at the time.
 While presented as a major upgrade, it primarily focused on bug fixes and performance enhancements rather than introducing groundbreaking features.
 This update served as a crucial patch, ensuring the continued usability of a beloved tool.

 For users experiencing crashes or instability on Vista, this update was essential.
-However, the description's emphasis on "new release" is misleading, as it largely addressed existing problems.
+However, the description's emphasis on new release is misleading, as it largely addressed existing problems.
 The update’s focus on Vista compatibility reflects the time it was released, now it is quite outdated.

 Fixing bugs, enhancing stability, limited scope